 What is Worm Tea?

 Farmers and gardeners all know compost is terrific stuff.
 But there’s something even better than plain old compost, and that’s compost tea or extract.
-Both are made by steeping compost in water; however, better than both of those is VermiMagic.
+Both are made by steeping compost in water; however, better than both of those is Poo T!

 Compost Tea is made using a brewer and is known by its process name – Actively Aerated Compost Tea (AACT).
-AACT requires extended brewing time, which increases organisms that grow in water and that may or may not be the correct biology for your specific plant and it has a very short shelf life (less than 8 hours).
+AACT requires extended brewing time, which increases organisms that grow in water, which may or may not be the correct biology for your specific plant and it has a very short shelf life (less than 4 hours).

-Swampy’s Worm Farm uses our own engineered Bioextractor in the unique production, blending and mixing of worm extracts into VermiMagic.
-Using the power of air bubbles and water circulation, our biological extractor dislodges the beneficial organisms contained in our high grade vermicompost into a liquid solution.
-The Bioextractor blends products which include biological inoculates, trace elements and microbial food activators.
+Swampy’s Worm Farm uses our own engineered Bioextractor in the unique production, blending and mixing of worm extracts into Poo T. Using the power of air bubbles and water circulation, our Bioextractor dislodges the beneficial organisms contained in our high grade vermicompost into a liquid solution.
+The Bioextractor is also used to blend biological inoculates, trace elements, minerals and microbial food activators.

-VermiMagic (VMG) is a liquid biological amendment package made from our vermicompost VermiMix.
-The organic ingredients, bacteria, microbes and water-soluble minerals, nutrients and trace elements of VermiMix is extracted into liquid form using our engineered Bioextractor and supplemented with Humic Acid and Seaweed.
+Poo T is a liquid biological amendment package made from our vermicompost VermiMix.
+The organic ingredients, bacteria, microbes and water-soluble minerals, nutrients and trace elements of VermiMix are extracted into liquid form using our engineered Bioextractor.

-VermMagic improves above and below ground plant growth and health.
-In addition, VMG bio-activates and improves all soil types.
+Poo T improves above and below ground plant growth and health.
+In addition, Poo T bio-activates and improves all soil types.
 Plants often flourish where they did not grow before.
-Our magic liquid contains over 60 minerals, numerous trace elements, vitamins, plant growth hormones, bio-stimulants, Humic and fulvic acids.
+Our magic liquid contains over 60 minerals, numerous trace elements, vitamins, plant growth hormones, bio-stimulants, Humic and Fulvic acids.

-You can use VermiMagic to water any seedings, hydro-seeding, soil conditioning or as a fertilizing program to improve soil health and plant growth.
+You can use Poo T to water any seedlings, hydro-seeding, soil conditioning or as a fertilizing program to improve soil health and plant growth.
 It can be used as either a foliar spray or a soil drench.

 Mother Nature has been overpowered by the toxic chemical fertilizers, which has stripped our soil of the biological community that once gave us healthy food and keep us from disease instead of giving diseases.
-VermiMagic creates a level playing field and maybe even a little hedge over the chemical fertilizer soil monster.
+VermiMagic and its’ liquid form Poo T creates a level playing field and maybe even a little hedge over the chemical fertilizer soil monster.

 Why Use Worm Tea?